Continuing Education

 Learn More

-During World War II, military aviation played a significant role in all theaters.
-From nimble single-engine fighters, like the Japanese Zero and American P-51, to lumbering B-17 and B-24 strategic bombers, the use of aircraft not only changed the course of the war, but altered the future of warfare.
-This course will cover the growth of military aviation, from before World War I through the interwar years, and the use of airpower in the European theater of World War II, addressing both doctrinal and material developments and the roles they played.
-Through the use of lectures, roundtable discussions, first-person narratives, and suggested readings, this course will examine the salient advancements, wartime effects, and contemporary legacies of military airpower in World War II.
+During World War II military aviation played a significant role in all theaters of the war.
+From nimble and fast single engine fighters like the Japanese Zero and the P-51 to lumbering B-17 and B-24 strategic bombers, the use of aircraft not only changed the course of the war, but altered the future of warfare.
+This course will address the growth of military aviation from before “The Great War,” its advancement through the interwar years, and then its use during World War II in the Pacific Theater of Operations.
+This class will address both the doctrinal and material developments of military aviation and role they played.
+Through use of lectures, round-table discussions, first-person narratives, and suggested readings this course will address the salient developments of airpower in the war, aviation’s effect on the war’s outcome, and airpower’s lasting legacy to the contemporary era.

-Register by January 29 and get 10% off using code WWIIAWET.
+Register by April 22 and get 10% off using code WWIIAWPT.

 Enroll Now